-- 3.5.1 For any and all Directors and employees who carry out a financial function, the form in which financial records are kept and the manner in which directors and employees discharge their duties must be to the satisfaction of the Executive Director of Finance, Performance and Estates. - 3.5.2 All members of the Trust Board and employees are expected to adhere to the Nolan Principles which are the basis of ethical standards expected of public office holders.
-The seven principles of public life apply to anyone who works as a public office holder and all people appointed to work in public services including all people working within the health sector.

-3.5.3 The seven principles are:
+- 3.6.1 For all Directors and employees who carry out a financial function, the form in which financial records are kept and the manner in which directors and employees discharge their duties must be to the satisfaction of the Chief Finance Officer. - 3.6.2 All members of the Trust Board and employees are expected to adhere to the Nolan Principles which are the basis of ethical standards expected of public office holders.
+The seven principles of public life apply to anyone who works as a public office holder and all people appointed to work in public services including all people working within the health sector. - 3.6.3 The seven principles are: - a) Selflessness holders of public office should act solely in terms of the public interest. - b) Integrity Holders of public office must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work.
+They should not act or take decisions to gain financial or other material benefits for themselves, their family, or their friends.
+They must declare and resolve any interests and relationships.

-- a) Selflessness holders of public office should act solely in terms of the public interest - b) Integrity Holders of public office must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work.
-They should not act or take decisions in order to gain financial or other material benefits for themselves, their family, or their friends.
-They must declare and resolve any interests and relationships - c) Objectivity Holders of public office must act and take decisions impartially, fairly and on merit, using the best evidence and without discrimination or bias - d) Accountability Holders of public office are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this - e) Openness Holders of public office should act and take decisions in an open and transparent manner.
-Information should not be withheld from the public unless there are clear and lawful reasons for so doing - f) Honesty Holders of public office should be truthful - g) Leadership Holders of public office should exhibit these principles in their own behaviour.
-They should actively promote and robustly support the principles and be willing to challenge poor behaviour wherever it occurs
+- c) Objectivity Holders of public office must act and take decisions impartially, fairly and on merit, using the best evidence and without discrimination or bias. - Accountability Holders of public office are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this. - e) Openness Holders of public office should act and take decisions in an open and transparent manner.
+Information should not be withheld from the public unless there are clear and lawful reasons for so doing. - f) Honesty Holders of public office should be truthful. - g) Leadership Holders of public office should exhibit these principles in their own behaviour.
+They should actively promote and robustly support the principles and be willing to challenge poor behaviour wherever it occurs.